Evidence Based Practice – Sydney Spine & Sports Centre (S3C)

 Said really simply, when a chiropractor or physiotherapist uses evidence based practice to make decisions, they apply a logical framework (funnel) that ensures what you are getting is the best possible treatment for your condition.
 It removes outdated chiropractic or physiotherapy practices from the clinical picture and prompts the practitioner to justify why they are delivering a treatment and if there clear benefit for doing so.

-In the below article, we will break down some common myths associated with the different components of evidence based practice for those who would like to read further on this subject.
+In the below article, we explore these different components of evidence based practice for those who would like to read further on this subject.
 At Sydney Spine & Sports (S3C) our chiropractors are passionate about evidence based practice and welcome any further questions on the subject.

-This component of evidence based medicine is where a chiropractor or physiotherapist will make sense of all the research (in the above paragraph).
-Chiropractors and physiotherapists use systematic reviews where possible to condense and given meaning to research.
-The goal of the chiropractor or physiotherapist is to gain the most accurate understanding of the body of evidence and apply it to the clinical setting.
-Where a lot of people go wrong with this step is that they assume it means finding evidence to support a viewpoint or idea.
-Once an accurate understanding of the research (in its entirety) is attained it is up to the chiropractor or physiotherapist to apply it to the person sitting in front of them.
+This is where the experience and training of the chiropractor is important.
+From the first step (looking at the research) we have an indication of what treatments may benefit a patient with a particular condition (back pain etc).
+Now it is up to chiropractor to apply it to the person sitting in front of them.
+This takes skill.
 Every person is unique and has their own social, personal and psychological factors that must be considered.
 No two injuries are the same and this is where the powerful notion of ‘treating a person with an injury rather than treating an injury on a person’ resonates.

-This is the most important part of evidence based medicine.
+This is the most important part of evidence based practice.
 The patient.
-The first two components of evidence based medicine naturally transition to this point.
+The first two components of evidence based practice naturally lead us to this point.
 Now all reasonable treatment option have been considered and the patient is educated on which options are likely to help them the most.
 The pro’s and con’s are given to the patient, what their prognosis is and what all treatment options are, not just the ones that the chiropractor or physiotherapist is offering.
-The is the patient centred part, where the patient comes first and their goals and preferences control the treatments.
+This is the patient centred part, where the patient comes first and they get to pick what they want.
+Hence, a patients goals and preferences control the treatments.

-Why do our practitioners at Sydney Spine & Sports take it seriously
+Why do our practitioners at Sydney Spine & Sports Centre (S3C) take it seriously

 Evidence based practice is vitally important as it ensures that each person gets the treatment that is best for them and most likely to work.
 It removes opinion, biases and reduces the risk of harm.
 At Sydney Spine & Sports Centre (S3C) we use and evidence based, patient centred approach with all treatments.
 Come in and have a discussion with one of our chiropractors on how we can best help you with your spine, sports, muscle and joint injury or problem.
 We look forward to seeing you in the clinic.